rocky-linux/documentation/docs/guides/apache-sites-enabled.md

 * SSLCertificateKeyFile - the key you generated when creating your certificate signing request
 * SSLCertificateChainFile - the certificate from your certificate provider, often referred to as the intermediate certificate.

-Next, take everything live and if there are no errors starting the web service and if going to your web site reveals https without errors, then you are ready to go.
+Next, take everything live and if there are no errors starting the web service and if going to your website reveals HTTPS without errors, then you are ready to go.

 ## Taking It Live

-Remember that our *httpd.conf* file is including */etc/httpd/sites-enabled* at the very end of the file, so when httpd restarts, it will load whatever configuration files are in that *sites-enabled* directory.
+Remember that our *httpd.conf* file is including */etc/httpd/sites-enabled* at the very end of the file, so when `httpd` restarts, it will load whatever configuration files are in that *sites-enabled* directory.
 Thing is, all of our configuration files are in *sites-available*.

-That's by design, so that we can easily remove things in the event that httpd fails to restart.
+That's by design, so that we can easily remove things in the event that `httpd` fails to restart.
 So to enable our configuration file, we need to create a symbolic link to that file in *sites-enabled* and then start or restart the web service.
 To do this, we use this command:

 `ln -s /etc/httpd/sites-available/com.ourownwiki.www /etc/httpd/sites-enabled/`